joemasilotti/turbolinks/README.md

 ## Features

-- _(good web citizen: works with back, reload automatically)_
-- Optimizes navigation automatically.
-No need to annotate links or specify which parts of the page should change.
+- **Optimizes navigation automatically.** No need to annotate links or specify which parts of the page should change.
-- No server-side cooperation necessary.
-Respond with full HTML pages, not fragments.
+- **No server-side cooperation necessary.** Respond with full HTML pages, not fragments.
-- Instant navigation with caching.
-Turbolinks displays recently-visited pages immediately and updates them when a fresh response arrives.
-- Custom adapters allow for precise, fine-grained control of the navigation lifecycle.
+- **Respects the web.** The Back and Reload buttons work just as you’d expect.
+- **Supports mobile apps.** Adapters for iOS and Android let you build hybrid applications using native navigation controls.

 ## Supported Browsers